indieopensource/open-dev-time-block/terms.md

 ### <a id="Report_Unused_Hours"></a>Report Unused Hours

-_Developer_ agrees to e-mail the _Technical Representative_ the number of _Unused Hours_ on request, and to e-mail the _Technical Representative_ a message once all _Purchased Hours_ have been worked.
+_Developer_ agrees to e-mail the _Technical Representative_ the number of _Unused Hours_ on request, and to e-mail the _Technical Representative_ once all _Purchased Hours_ have been worked.

 ### <a id="Track_Time"></a>Track Time